SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE4/README.md

 ## Creation of a Cloud Foundry space

 As a last task we also want to add a Cloud Foundry space to the Cloud Foundry environment.
-We will use the same concept as before and leverage a module.
-Navigate to the `modules` folder in the root of this repo and you will find the fitting module at [environments/cloudfoundry/space_cf](../../modules/environment/cloudfoundry/space_cf/README.md).

-### Step 1: Add the space name variable to the configuration
+### Step 1: Add the variable to the configuration for Space creation

 First we need to add more variable in the `variables.tf` file.
 Open the `variables.tf` file and add the following code: